How to Save Money When Buying stainless steel investment casting parts

 2. Design for Manufacturing

-Use this design guide to see if your design is casting-ready.
+Refer to this design guide to assess if your design is casting-ready.

 3. Order Quantity